5 Ways to Save Money When Traveling Domestically

 1. Go off-peak

-If you want to be really contrarian, go to a summer resort destination in the fall, or head to a ski mountain to go hiking in the summer.
+And you want to be really contrarian, go to a summer resort destination in the fall, or head to a ski mountain to go hiking in the summer.

 2. Buy early

+Planning a trip can be fun on its own—and if you're thoughtful, you can also save money in the process.
 Although you'll have a greater selection when airlines first publish fares, the price tends to fall in the months leading up to departure.
-A 2024 survey by CheapAir.com found that flyers get the best ticket prices around one and a half months ahead of their travel date but no more than five and a half months prior (even booking nearly a year in advance was more costly).
+A survey by CheapAir.com found that flyers generally get the best ticket prices about 2.5 months to 3 weeks ahead of their travel date.
 But don't wait too long: Airfares also tend to climb fast in the weeks right before departure.

 3. Be adventurous